Mike6x/dotnet-starter-kit/src/Architecture.md

 Example usage:
 - The token endpoint is annotated with `.RequireRateLimiting("auth")`.

+## HTTP Auditing

+Request/response auditing is provided by the Auditing module and auto-wired into the pipeline when the module is referenced.

+- Efficient design: non-blocking publish on the request path (bounded channel), batched background sink (SQL by default).
+- Standards: correlates with W3C Trace Context (trace/span IDs) and includes correlation/request IDs.
+- Exact path logging: logs the concrete request path (e.g., `/api/v1/...`), not route templates.
+- Body capture: off by config or JSON-only with size caps.
+Sensitive fields are masked via `IAuditMaskingService` (defaults include `password`, `token`, `access_token`, `refresh_token`, `otp`, `pin`), applied recursively.
+- Exclusions: paths like `/health`, `/metrics`, `/swagger`, `/scalar`, and static framework assets are excluded by default.
+- Placement: middleware runs after authentication and before authorization to include tenant/user context.
+- Configuration: Auditing section (capture bodies, size caps, excludes, min exception severity).
+- Enablement: no changes needed in host; when FSH.Modules.Auditing is referenced, the middleware is activated automatically.

 ## CORS

 `BuildingBlocks/Web/Cors/Extensions.cs` reads `CorsOptions` from configuration and exposes a single named policy (`FSHCorsPolicy`).